 1 airplane.
 1 pilot.
 36 hours of flying time.
 569.6 gallons of fuel.
 44,000 photographs.
 The borders of Texas as you have never seen them before.

-The 3,822 miles of Texas border lands and waters are at times breathtakingly beautiful, and at others, nuanced in shadow and starkness.
-Stunning large format aerial photographs and a first person diary from pilot Jay B. Sauceda bring the borders of Texas to life in this portrait of the state’s boundary lines.
+The diversity of the 3,822 miles of Texas border lands and waters is perhaps nowhere more clear than from a breathtaking aerial perspective.
+Stunning large format photographs, intimate salon-style groupings, and a first person diary from pilot Jay B Sauceda bring the borders of Texas to life in this portrait of the state’s boundary lines.

 In Sauceda’s photographs, you ... see beauty.
 You see it in the feathered gills of windblown arroyos, the alveoli of deltas.
 The skin of the earth is a living thing.
 You are struck by both the colossal force of change and its undeniable splendor, in a way that is both frightening and invigorating.Rick Bass, Author

-Throughout the exhibition, visitors will explore the geography of the state through floor-to-ceiling graphics of images taken on Sauceda's journey.
-Smaller format, salon-style photos highlight the places that Sauceda landed — demonstrating the color, contrast, and uniqueness that can only be seen through a comparison of images side by side.
+Throughout the exhibition, visitors will explore the rich and diverse geography of the state through captivating large and small scale images taken on Sauceda's journey.
+These photos capture the essence of our expansive state’s beauty — demonstrating the color, contrast, and uniqueness of a topography that changes drastically from one region to the next.

 At the museum: 01/26/2019 - 06/16/2019